basilhendroff/truenas-iocage-letsencrypt/FRITZ!BOX.md

 setenv DEPLOY_FRITZBOX_URL "https://fritzbox.mydomain.com"
 acme.sh --deploy -d fritzbox.mydomain.com --deploy-hook fritzbox
 ```
 NOTE: One FRITZ!Box can be set up per acme.sh server.
-It isn't straightforward for the acme.sh server to issue certificates to more than one FRITZ!Box.
+It isn't straightforward for the acme.sh server to deploy certificates to more than one FRITZ!Box.
 For more information, refer to the Let's Encrypt Community Forum thread [Can acme.sh deploy certs to more than one FRITZ!Box router?](https://community.letsencrypt.org/t/can-acme-sh-deploy-certs-to-more-than-one-fritz-box-router/137854)

 To list the issued certificate `acme.sh --list`.
 Acme.sh will manage the renewal of the certificate.